mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 `local`.
 The use of boolean parameters is deprecated but still accepted in MaxScale 2.5.0.

+#### Implementation of `causal_reads`

+This feature is based on the `MASTER_GTID_WAIT` function and the tracking of server-side status variables.
+By tracking the latest GTID that each statement generates, readwritesplit can then perform a synchronization operation with the help of the `MASTER_GTID_WAIT` function.

+If the slave has not caught up to the master within the configured time, it will be retried on the master.
+In MaxScale 2.3.0 an error was returned to the client when the slave timed out.

+##### Normal SQL

 A practical example can be given by the following set of SQL commands executed with `autocommit=1`.